 5.6 Members from a different district in the Guild are eligible to take part in meetings but are not entitled to vote.

-6 weeks prior Deadline for requested motions to be with the Guild Secretary
+4 weeks prior (recommended): The Districts ADMs and deadline for rule changes/motions to be with the Guild Secretary

-2 weeks prior (latest) Final Agenda to be distributed
+2 weeks prior (latest): AGM Final Agenda to be distributed

 Section 3.
 Officers

 1. STANDING COMMITTEE